zoey1998/Fundamentals-BME-Design/PrototypingSkills/milestones.md

   + Access for battery.
   + Consider what aspects of the device need to be accessible to the user during operation.

+The physical design sketches can be done by hand (paper-and-pencil drawings) or using CAD software (CAD software will ultimately be used, but can be slower when generating initial designs).